Italy – Ageing Clinics

 Experience with OALWH has shown that access to Ageing Clinics improves quality of life and makes an important contribution in mitigating the harm and side effects of both HIV and/or ageing.

-- Where a patient is the subject of multiple treatment regimes for different diseases, comprehensive information on the patient’s current state of health allows healthcare professionals to evaluate potential changes to medicines to avoid the risk of any drug/drug interaction and manage potential inappropriate prescriptions
+- Where a patient is the subject of multiple treatment regimens for different diseases, comprehensive information on the patient’s current state of health allows healthcare professionals to evaluate potential changes to medicines to avoid the risk of any drug/drug interaction and manage potential inappropriate prescriptions

 - Ageing Clinics have improved the relationship between patients and their healthcare professionals, particularly where OALWH had not previously visited infectious disease units on a regular basis.